Nursing

 Fall/Spring, 3 credit hours

-This course examines the historical development and evolution of nursing theory and its interrelationship to research and professional nursing practice.
+This course examines the historical development and evolution of nursing theory and its interrelationship to research, professional nursing practice and professional nursing identity.
 The course includes critical thinking activities used to conceptualize, apply, analyze, and synthesize knowledge related to specific nursing theories and their importance in nursing education, practice, and research.
-A group project that incorporates the students’ knowledge of nursing theory and nursing theorists will be used to demonstrate an understanding of the relevance of theory to practice.
-Three hours lecture per week.
+This course also compares and contrasts different nursing theories that assists in identifying the uniqueness of the profession.
+A culminating group project that incorporates the students’ knowledge of nursing theory will be used to demonstrate an understanding of the relevance of theory to professional nursing practice.

 NURS 303 HEALTH ASSESSMENT IN NURSING